Pinafore/848Q/prompt-ft/README.md

   	* Your `guesser.json` model (the final prompts found via teleprompting).

   	* Your `parameters.py` with appropriate defaults to run your model

+    * Your `tfidf_guesser.py` with completed code from last HW, or you may optimize even more

   	* Your `ollama_guesser.py` with any changes to the prompt definitions